capsidjs/capsid/README.md

 # Coelement

-The concept of 'coelement' is explained at [Component and Coelement](http://capsidjs.github.io/capsid/basics/component.html) section of the document site.
+Coelement is the instance of Component class, which is attached to html element.
+You can get coelement from the element using `get` API.

 # APIs